peteroupc/peteroupc.github.io/randmisc.md

 <a id=Certain_Families_of_Distributions></a>
 ## Certain Families of Distributions

-This section is a note on certain families of univariate (one-variable) probability distributions, with emphasis on sampling random variates from them.
+This section is a note on certain families of univariate (one-variable) probability distributions, with emphasis on generating random variates from them.
 Some of these families are described in Ahmad et al. (2019\)[^13], Jones (2015)[^14].

-The following definitions are used:
+The following mathematical definitions are used:

 - A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a nondecreasing function that maps uniform random variates greater than 0 and less than 1 to numbers that follow the distribution.
 - A distribution's _support_ is the set of values the distribution can take on, plus that set's endpoints.
 For example, the beta distribution's support is the closed interval [0, 1], and the normal distribution's support is the entire real line.
-- The _zero-truncated Poisson_ distribution: To generate a random variate that follows this distribution (with parameter _&lambda;_ > 0), generate Poisson variates with parameter _&lambda;_ until a variate other than 0 is generated this way, then take the last generated variate.
+- The _zero-truncated Poisson_ distribution: To generate a random variate that follows this distribution (with parameter _&lambda;_ > 0), generate random variates from the [**Poisson distribution**](https://peteroupc.github.io/randomfunc.html#Poisson_Distribution) with parameter _&lambda;_ until a variate other than 0 is generated this way, then take the last generated variate.

 **G families.** In general, families of the form "X-G" (such as "beta-G" (Eugene et al., 2002\)[^15]) use two distributions, X and G, where&mdash;

-- X is a distribution whose support is the closed interval \[0, 1\], and
+- X is a probability distribution whose support is the closed interval \[0, 1\], and
-- G is a distribution with an easy-to-compute quantile function.
+- G is a probability distribution with an easy-to-compute quantile function.

 The following algorithm samples a random variate following a distribution from this kind of family: